 Your customers care about your reviews.
 Studies show that 92% of customers consult customer reviews before making a purchase decision.
+There are hundreds of review sites all over the Internet.
+Here is a list of the top 7 customer review sites to enhance your online reputation in 2021.

 Right now, Google is king of the review ecosystem.
 We found that in 2018, more reviews were posted on Google than were posted on every other review site combined.
 After all, Google reviews have more visibility than reviews posted anywhere else.
 Anytime a customer does a search for your business, Google reviews are one of the first things that they see.